dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/rewards.md

 # SNS rewards

-Each SNS can be individually configured with parameters that define, among other things, how and SNS uses rewards to incentivize certain behavior for the governance participants and the dapp users.
+Each SNS can be individually configured with parameters that define, among other things, how an SNS uses rewards to incentivize certain behavior for the governance participants and the dapp users.

 ## Rewards Overview